LucaCappelletti94/compress_json/README.rst

 Tests Coverage
 ----------------------------------------------
-Since some software handling coverages sometime get slightly different results, here's three of them:
+Since some software handling coverages sometimes get slightly different results, here's three of them:

 |coveralls| |sonar_coverage| |code_climate_coverage|

 Available compression modes
 ----------------------------------------------
-The compression modes, detected automatically by the file name, are **gzip**, **bz2** and **lzma**, with the notable exception of **zip** which seems difficult to integrate in the json pipeline.
+The compression modes, detected automatically by the file name, are **gzip**, **bz2** and **lzma**, with the notable exception of **zip** which seems difficult to integrate in the JSON pipeline.

 Usage example
 ----------------------------------------------